TALZENNA- talazoparib capsule

 have kidney problems.

 are pregnant or plan to become pregnant.
-TALZENNA can harm your unborn baby, and may cause loss of pregnancy (miscarriage).
+TALZENNA can harm your unborn baby and may cause loss of pregnancy (miscarriage).
 You should not become pregnant during treatment with TALZENNA.
-Tell your healthcare provider right away if you are pregnant or become pregnant during treatment with TALZENNA.

 o